mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 50 - Object Keys/readme.md

 ![Code Smell 50 - Object Keys](Code%20Smell%2050%20-%20Object%20Keys.jpg)

 *Primary keys, IDs, references.
 The first attribute we add to our objects.
-They don't exist in the real world.*
+They don't exist in the real-world.*

 # Problems